mdn/browser-compat-data/docs/data-guidelines.md

 - published release information (e.g., release notes with version numbers and dates, etc.)
 - documentation (e.g., how to get and test a feature in that browser, links to resources that might help with it, etc.)

+This decision was proposed in [#7238](https://github.com/mdn/browser-compat-data/issues/7238) and adopted in [#7244](https://github.com/mdn/browser-compat-data/pull/7244).

 ## Removal of browsers

 To remove a browser from BCD, we need habitual (six months or more) evidence of (in decreasing order of importance):